garrandall/popular-music-data/tracks/some-things-you-never-get-used-to-diana-ross-the-supremes.md

   ranking_list: Billboard Hot 100
   start_date: '1968-07-20'
 ---
-Some things you never get used to
-Diana ross and the supremes
-Written and produced by nickolas ashford/valerie simpson) Charted for 7 weeks in 1968
-Highest position reached: #30
 Some things you never get used to!
 It's the same routine of getting up every morning
 And putting on a smile